stratisMarkou/random-walks/random-walks/book/mira/001-riemann.md

 &\leq U(f, P', [a, b]),
 \end{align}$$

-where the first inequality follows from the {ref}`refinement property of partitions <mira-thm-refining-partitions>`, the second inequality follows from the fact that the infimum of a set is less than or equal to its supremum, and the third inequality follows again from the refinement property.
+where the first inequality follows from the {ref}`refinement property of partitions <mira-thm:refining-partitions>`, the second inequality follows from the fact that the infimum of a set is less than or equal to its supremum, and the third inequality follows again from the refinement property.

 :::